kellyreis/NLW5/README.md

 ---

-Made with 💜 by Joseph Oliveira 👋 [Check out my LinkedIn](https://www.linkedin.com/in/joseph-oliveira-294a19165)
+Made with 💜 by Kelly Reis 👋 [Check out my LinkedIn](https://www.linkedin.com/in/keellyreis/)